hellock/icrawler/README.rst

 ~~~~~~~~~~~~

 This package is under development and not available at PyPI currently,
-so you cannot install it using the command ``pip install icrawler``.
+so you can NOT install it using the command ``pip install icrawler``.
 Instead, you can install it by

 ::